Venice travel tips for women

 • Public toilets.
 Many of the towns across Italy have public bathrooms that are clean and accessible.
 They usually cost 0.5 EUR which can only be paid in coins and are marked with signs.
 Some of the have change machines nearby where you can break down your EUR.
 Additionally, all bars and restaurants are required to let you use their facilities for free.
 We recommend a small purchase out of appreciation.

 • Dual voltage.
 Many small and older appliances that you may use back home may not work in Italy (or other European countries).
 This is because the voltage is not the same.
 If you have an old appliance, consider leaving it home, most hotels have hair dryers.
+The photo ops in Venice are plenty, so plan to have a power bank with you if you need to charge electronics on the go.

 Money and currency